 - Public Issues – When the issue is provided to more than 200 investors.

-- Private Issues – When the issue is provided within 200 investors.
+- Private Issues – When the issue is provided to 200 investors.

-This is the place where the new stock or bonds are sold to the public for the first time.
-Apart from Stocks, bonds, they also issue bills, notes, etc. But, this process happens with few protocols.
-These protocols and the market are regulated by the Security Exchange Board of India (SEBI).
+This is where the new stock or bonds are sold to the public for the first time.
+Apart from Stocks, and bonds, they also issue bills, notes, etc. But, this process happens with few protocols.
+The Security Exchange Board of India (SEBI) regulates these protocols and the market.

 Functions of Primary Market or New Issue Market: